gaving/pastebin.js/README.md

 # pastebin.js

-- pastebin implementation in node.js
+- a pastebin implementation in node.js

 ## screens